Cogwheel-Validator/spectra-gnoland-indexer/integration/README.md

 to run.
 To clarify it can run but the generator that creates the synthetic data stores the data in the RAM memory.
 Unless you have abnormally high RAM you are risking to run out of memory.
-On avarage I saw the RAM going up to 4-5GB for the 100K blocks with 500 regular addresses and 50 validators.
+On average I saw the RAM going up to 4-5GB for the 100K blocks with 500 regular addresses and 50 validators.